 The selection of an objective is the first and most critical step in undertaking any military enterprise.
-Once the objective is determined, the entire problem becomes greatly simplified (but not necessarily easy to resolve).
+Without a clearly attainable objective, any military effort expended is unlikely to contribute to the political aims for the conflict.
 Determining a military objective, however, is often the most difficult aspect of operational planning, requiring a careful analysis of the enemy's factors of space, time, and force.
-In general, the larger the scale of the objective, the more important the factors of space, time, and force to be considered become.
+Determining military objectives is more an art than a science and requires planning regressively: working backwards from the desired end state to ensure that the required conditions are created at each step prior to executing the operation.

-The operational commander and planners must also try to anticipate the possible effects (consequences or results) of the accomplishment of the military objective and the intermediate objectives that nest with the overall objective.
-This is more an art than a science and requires planning regressively: working backwards from the desired end state to ensure that the required conditions are created at each step prior to executing the operation.
-A useful cognitive approach is to ask four fundamental questions that can assist the commander in visualizing the scope of his or her operation:
+A useful cognitive approach is to ask four fundamental questions that can assist the commander in visualizing the scope of their operation: